-It's so easy to make claims.
-Like the man who offered me a blessing rock from heaven.
-But it's another thing to make claims and back them up with action.
-And that's precisely what Jesus did.
+My friend, it's so easy to make claims.
+Like the man who claimed to offer me a blessing rock from heaven.

+It's quite another thing to make claims and back them up with action.
+And that's what Jesus did.
 He did what He claimed He was going to do.
-He went to the cross, then He left that tomb, and then He returned to His Father in heaven, mission accomplished.
+He went to the cross, died in the place of sinners, left that tomb, and then returned to His Father in heaven.